How many hours do I need to prepare for my exam?

 - the amount of study/exposure outside of lesson times

-The table below suggests how many hours you might need to spend to reach each level of the CEFR, but remember these figures are intended as a guideline only.
+The table below suggests how many guided learning hours you might need to reach each level of the CEFR.
+These figures are intended as a guideline only.
 You may require more or less time and support depending on your own needs.

 Common European Framework Guided Learning Hours (from beginner level)

 |C2||C2 Proficiency - previously known as Cambridge English: Proficiency (CPE)||1,000—1,200|

 |C1||C1 Advanced - previously known as Cambridge English: Advanced (CAE)||700—800|